Skip to content

 • Objects - Plain PHP objects with public properties

-• DTOs - Data Transfer Objects
+• Dtos - Data Transfer Objects

 • Laravel Collections - Illuminate\Support\Collection